galette/galettedoc/source/installation/galette.rst

 Database parameters
 -------------------

 On that screen, select your database type, and enter hostname, database name, user name and password.
-Tables prefix is usefull if you do not have a Galette dedicated database, default proposal should be ok but you can choose what you want :)
+Tables prefix is useful if you do not have a Galette dedicated database, default proposal should be ok but you can choose what you want :)

 .. image:: ../_styles/static/images/installation/3_bdd.png
    :scale: 50%